Objectway/super-gigi/README.md

   - required
   - type: `list`

-remove the unit from a value
+removes the unit from a value
 **Example**
 ```scss
 $foo: remove-unit(10px); //will return 10